 I needed to fill in some of the seams and I wasn’t happy with the texture of the material so I used some light spackling to fill.

 The filling was fairly successful, but I vowed to never use this type of material for this type of project again.
-Just too grainy.
+Just too granular and fragile.

 Once sufficiently filled I finished assembling and gave it another coat of primer.